bgoonz/docs-collection/github/packages/learn-github-packages/installing-a-package.md

 ---
 title: Installing a package
-intro: 'You can install a package from {% data variables.product.prodname_registry %} and use the package as a dependency in your own project.'
+intro: "You can install a package from {% data variables.product.prodname_registry %} and use the package as a dependency in your own project."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /github/managing-packages-with-github-packages/installing-a-package
   - /packages/publishing-and-managing-packages/installing-a-package
   - /packages/manage-packages/installing-a-package
 permissions: You can install any package that you have permission to view.
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=2.22'
+  ghes: ">=2.22"
-  ghae: '*'
+  ghae: "*"
 ---

 {% data reusables.package_registry.packages-ghes-release-stage %}